HYCON Price Tops $0.0002 on Major Exchanges (HYC)

 According to CryptoCompare, “Hycon is a blockchain-based payment platform.
 It enables the users to perform cryptocurrencies transactions between them through a blockchain technology based on DAG (Direct Acyclic Graph), which has the ability to publish several blocks simultaneously.
 In addition, Hycon provides its users with a crypto wallet supported by Windows, Mac, Linux, and mobile devices, as well as a hardware wallet option.
 The Hyperconnected Coin (HYC) token is a cryptocurrency based on the DAG technology.
 It is the platform native token and it will serve the users as a medium to exchange value between them or access supported goods and services. “

-It is usually not possible to buy alternative cryptocurrencies such as HYCON directly using U.S. dollars.
-Investors seeking to acquire HYCON should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy HYCON using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as HYCON directly using U.S. dollars.
+Investors seeking to acquire HYCON should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy HYCON using one of the aforementioned exchanges.

 Receive News & Updates for HYCON Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for HYCON and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.